kalisio/kaabah/README.md

 ## Battery-powered

-The project contains the commands to be executed on the remote infrastructure in order to install all required tools like [traefik](https://docs.traefik.io) reverse proxy or [portainer](https://portainer.readthedocs.io) container manager.
+The project contains the Docker compose file and commands to be executed on the remote infrastructure in order to install all required tools like [traefik](https://docs.traefik.io) reverse proxy or [portainer](https://portainer.readthedocs.io) container manager.
 To ensure the deploy scripts are executed on each apply you need to enforce terraform to do so because otherwise this will only be executed on the instance creation:
 ```
 terraform taint null_resource.deploy
 ```